Prune

-A prune is a dried plum, most commonly from the European plum (Prunus domestica).
+A prune is a dried plum, most commonly from the European plum (Prunus domestica) tree.
 Not all plum species or varieties can be dried into prunes.
-A prune is the firm-fleshed fruit (plum) of Prunus domestica varieties that have a high soluble solids content, and do not ferment during drying.
-Use of the term "prune" for fresh plums is obsolete except when applied to varieties of plum grown for drying.
+Use of the term prune for fresh plums is obsolete except when applied to varieties of plum grown for drying.
+In this usage, a prune is the firm-fleshed plum fruit of P. domestica varieties that have a high soluble solids content and do not ferment during drying.

-Most prunes are freestone cultivars (the pit is easy to remove), whereas most plums grown for fresh consumption are clingstone (the pit is more difficult to remove).
+Most prunes are freestone cultivars (i.e., the pit is easy to remove), whereas most plums grown for fresh consumption are clingstone (the pit is more difficult to remove).
+The sorbitol content of dietary fiber likely provides the laxative effect associated with consuming prunes.
 Prunes are 64% carbohydrates, including dietary fiber, 2% protein, a rich source of vitamin K, and a moderate source of B vitamins and dietary minerals.
-The sorbitol content of dietary fiber likely provides the laxative effect associated with consuming prunes.

 Production

 More than 1,000 plum cultivars are grown for drying.
 The main cultivar grown in the United States is the 'Improved French' prune.
 Other varieties include 'Sutter', 'Tulare Giant', 'Moyer', 'Imperial', 'Italian', and greengages.
 Fresh prunes reach the market earlier than fresh plums and are usually smaller in size.
 The great majority of commercially grown prune varieties are self-fertile and do not need separate pollinator trees.